35 Employee engagement survey questions for higher productivity

 20. Do you feel supported by your organization if you need to make use of flexible working arrangements?

-Be clear on when your team should be available during the work week and build a stable framework for remote meetings to establish a sense of routine.
+Be clear on when your team should be available during the week and build a stable framework for remote meetings to establish a sense of routine.
 Learn your team’s behaviors and encourage them to take breaks.
 Maintaining a work-life balance is key.

 21. Do you think someone would say or do something if you felt distressed at work?